Beta Lactoglobulin

 Why Do I Have an Intolerance to Beta-Lactoglobulin?

-Intolerance to beta-lactoglobulin occurs when the immune system mistakenly identifies this protein as a harmful substance.
-This can lead to allergic reactions or sensitivities.
+Intolerance to beta-lactoglobulin occurs when the body mistakenly identifies this protein as a harmful substance.
 In some individuals, the body produces specific antibodies (IgE) against beta-lactoglobulin, triggering symptoms like hives, digestive issues, or respiratory problems upon consumption.

 Non-IgE-mediated reactions can also cause discomfort, including symptoms like bloating, gas, and diarrhea.
 Genetic predisposition and an immature or compromised digestive system can contribute to this intolerance.